 Miller goes on to suggest that often his/her childhood pain is never acknowledged or addressed because the famous individual lives in a culture in which nobody discusses such issues.
 And this state of affairs, Miller theorizes, leads to him/her becoming inexorably driven to repeat his/her childhood trauma in adulthood, with only the trappings of success and the fickle admiration of fans to ward off profound feelings of inner loneliness.

-Such celebrities may respond by never feeling satisfied but, instead, become compulsively driven to achieve more and more and to become increasingly famous – this process is subject to the laws of diminishing returns and to chaining the famous person to a hedonic treadmill which can never lead to real fulfillment or the banishment of his/her deep feelings of emptiness.
+Such celebrities may respond by never feeling satisfied but, instead, become compulsively driven to achieve more and more and to become increasingly famous – this process is subject to the laws of diminishing returns and to chaining the famous person to a hedonic treadmill that can never lead to real fulfillment or the banishment of his/her deep feelings of emptiness.

-SOME CONCLUDING GENERAL OBSERVATIONS ABOUT FAME AND ITS PITFALLS:
+SOME CONCLUDING GENERAL OBSERVATIONS ABOUT FAME AND ITS PITFALLS

 Famous people may: